 - Resource Server: hosts the user accounts

 - Authorization Server: verifies user identity and issues access tokens to the application

-Note: The API fulfills both the Resource Owner and Authorization Server roles.
+Note: The API fulfills both the Resource Server and Authorization Server roles.
 Therefore, we will refer to both as the API.

 Here is a more detailed explanation of the steps in the diagram: